saowwapark/inCNV/README.md

 - **Backend:**
   We used Node.js with typescript and express framework for the backend development.
 Moreover, the backend was adopted with some extension for reading FASTA file with _indexedfasta-js_ package (version 1.0.12) from JBrowse[2].
 - **Database:**
+  inCNV acquired biological data from several sources in order to attach biological significance to the captured CNVs.
+These data were reformatted and linked together for CNV annotations.
+Therefore, we can apply them to align and visualize the given CNVs in the analysis result page.
+The public databases incorporated into inCNV included the UCSC26, DGV, ClinVar, Ensembl and HGNC.

+  - The human reference genomes were obtained from UCSC26 to find flanking regions of a given CNV.
+  - The DGV is used as the main reference of known CNVs.
+  - inCNV incorporated the clinical variants with OMIM annotation from ClinVar
+  - Gene-related information was obtained from Ensembl and HUGO Gene Nomenclature Committee at the European Bioinformatics Institute (HGNC).\

   We used MySql as our DBMS.
 We have 3 schemas (or databases) namely, inCNV, bio_grch37, bio_grch38.

   - 'inCNV schema' will stored user information and uploaded CNV result files.
   - 'bio_grch37 schema' will store annotations for reference genome GRCh37.
   - 'bio_grch38 schema' will store annotations for reference genome GRCh38.